Bust a Groove 2

 The game takes place one year after the previous installment and shares the same overall gameplay.
 It combines dance moves and special abilities designed to damage the opponent.
 It also features new songs, new characters and updated costumes for the returning characters retained from the previous game.
-A third game in the series, Dance Summit 2001 was only released in Japan on the PlayStation 2.
+A third game in the series, Bust A Move: Dance Summit 2001 was only released in Japan on the PlayStation 2.

 Gameplay

 Bust a Groove 2s gameplay is still the same from the previous title.
 However, backgrounds have become crazier; if a player attains high scores, background stages will sport crazy effects and changes (see Fever Time).

 "The single-player game has changed - it now features branching paths in the single-player game that move you up to more difficult opponents depending on how well you're dancing.
 The popularity meter has been axed; now your character has a small border around his or her name that changes in color depending on how well you're dancing.
 Also, a new meter sits in the middle of the screen that tracks every "Cool, Chillin', and Freeze" event and moves up accordingly.
 When all three bars are filled to capacity, your points are doubled for every dance move made during that time.
 In Bust a Groove 2 there is a standard two-player versus mode, a practice mode to help you get accustomed to timing the fourth beat, and a dance-view mode that allows you to cycle through each dancer's individual moves and string them together to make your own dances."

 The game also included 2 new commands aside the somersault and "Jammer" (attack) moves.
 This time, the player could now do a 'reflect move' and guard attacks.